alpnak/Signal_Processing_MATLAB/README.md

 ![0.7 variance lion image](07_varyans_aslan.jpg)

-**b)** Apply a Gaussian filter (`imgaussfilt`) to the 0.1-variance noisy image.
-Display and compare the original, noisy, and filtered images side by side in one figure.
+**b)** A Gaussian filter (imgaussfilt) was applied to the 0.1-variance noisy image.
+The original, noisy, and filtered images were displayed and compared side by side in one figure.

 ## Part 2 — Audio Processing & AM Communication (Question 7)

 This part analyzes an audio signal in the time and frequency domains, adds echo, adds and removes noise, and performs the modulation/demodulation stages of AM communication.

-### a) Loading and Inspecting the Audio Signal

-Open and listen to the guitar audio in MATLAB.
-Find the sampling frequency, number of samples, and duration.
-Plot the signal over time.
+### a) The guitar audio was opened and listened to in MATLAB.
+The sampling frequency, number of samples, and duration were found.
+The signal was plotted over time.

 Amplitude-time graph of guitar audio

 ![Guitar amplitude-time graph](gitar_genlik-zaman.jpg)

-### b) Frequency Spectrum

-Take the Fourier transform of the audio signal and plot its frequency spectrum.
-Interpret the result.
+### b) The Fourier transform of the audio signal was taken, and its frequency spectrum was plotted and interpreted.

 Amplitude-frequency graph of guitar audio

 ![Guitar amplitude-frequency graph](gitar_genlik-frekans.jpg)

-### c) Adding Echo

-Find an impulse response that adds echo to the sound: the output should contain the original signal, an echo at 1/4 the original amplitude after 1 second, and another echo at 1/16 the original amplitude after 2 seconds (`y[n] = x[n] + x[n-1]/4 + x[n-2]/16`).
-Apply the impulse response via convolution, save and listen to the output, find its duration, and compare it with the original signal.
-Plot its time-domain and frequency-spectrum graphs and compare them with the original.
+### c) An impulse response that adds echo to the sound was found, producing an output containing the original signal, an echo at 1/4 the original amplitude after 1 second, and another echo at 1/16 the original amplitude after 2 seconds (y[n] = x[n] + x[n-1]/4 + x[n-2]/16).
+The impulse response was applied via convolution, and the output was saved and listened to.
+Its duration was found and compared with the original signal, and its time-domain and frequency-spectrum graphs were plotted and compared with the original.

 Echo added amplitude-time graph of guitar audio